brouberol/blog/content/essential-tools-p1-discovering-terminal.md

 whatever is between the quotes is a single argument.

-Like previously mentioned, we could also use the backslash escape character, which indicates that whatever following character doesn’t have any special meaning.
+Like previously mentioned, we could also use the backslash escape character, which indicates that the following character doesn’t have any special meaning.

 ``` extbash